kds69/wrhasspy-api/README.md

 This will allow you to test, but more importantly to check json structure required by the api.

 Direct transcription services and Openai api-like are available at /transcripts and /openai respectively.
-The /openai path is to be used for app that are developped to request openai api transcript service for any mp3 file (for instance for nextcloud, using a proxy manager to do both: enable https + redirect /v1/transcript queries to corresponding path http://192.168.x.x:5000/transcript).
+The /openai path is to be used for app that are developped to request openai api transcript service for any mp3 file (for instance for nextcloud, using a proxy manager to do both: enable https and redirect openai/v1/transcript queries to corresponding path http://192.168.x.x:5000/transcript).

 Run below docker: